 One way students and schools support us is by taking part in the Dragons’ Apprentice Challenge, a business challenge.
 The Dragons’ Apprentice Challenge involves team of students from Hertfordshire schools and colleges being matched with a local business mentor (their dragon) and a charity or community group.
 Each team received £100 to start up their businesses and have an agreed amount of time to make their ventures a success and raise £1,000 or more.
 Any profit is then donated to their partner charity.

-- Students from Adeyfield School, Hemel Hempstead, taking part in the Connect Dacorum challenge;
+- Students from Adeyfield School, Hemel Hempstead, that took part in the Connect Dacorum challenge;

-- A team of students from The John Warner School in Hoddesdon taking part in the challenge run by the Community Voluntary Services for Broxbourne and East Herts;
+- A team of students from The John Warner School in Hoddesdon, were involved in the challenge run by the Community Voluntary Services for Broxbourne and East Herts;

-- Pupils from the North Herts Education Support Centre in Hitchin, taking part in the North Herts CVS challenge; and
+- Pupils from the North Herts Education Support Centre in Hitchin, joined in the North Herts CVS challenge; and

-- Youngsters from the Samuel Ryder Academy in St Albans taking part in the St Albans Centre for Voluntary Service (CVS) Junior Challenge for primary and junior schools.
+- Youngsters from the Samuel Ryder Academy in St Albans took part in the St Albans Centre for Voluntary Service (CVS) Junior Challenge for primary and junior schools.
+They received £50 to start and asked to make as much as they could.

 Team Carers@Heart from Adeyfield School, Hemel Hempstead